dharshika-portfolio/AI-ECommerce-Engine/README.md

 - Passwords are hashed with bcrypt (cost factor 12) — never returned in API responses
 - JWT secret is stored in `.env` — never hardcoded
 - `.env` is in `.gitignore` — only `.env.example` is committed
-- CORS configured with explicit origin — no wildcard `*` in production
+- CORS configured with explicit origin — no wildcard `*` in production.